cockroachdb/docs/v1.0/multi-active-availability.md

 Multi-Active Availability provides all of the benefits of high availability (keeping your application online in the face of partial failures), while avoiding the downsides of both Active-Passive and traditional Active-Active systems.

-Like Active-Active designs, all nodes handle traffic.
-However, CockroachDB improves upon that design by also ensuring that data remains consistent across them––which we achieve by using "consensus replication."
+Like Active-Active designs, all nodes handle traffic, including both reads and writes.
+However, CockroachDB improves upon that design by also ensuring that data remains consistent across them, which we achieve by using "consensus replication."
 In this design, replication requests are sent to at least 3 nodes, and is only considered comitted when a majority of them acknowledge that they've received it.

-If your cluster loses a majority of the nodes responsible for a set of data, it can no longer reach consensus and stops responding.
-This way, CockroachDB preserves consistency when a majority of nodes are brought back online.
+To prevent conflicts and preserve your data's consistency, if your cluster loses a majority of the nodes responsible for a set of data, it can no longer reach consensus and stops responding.
+When a quorum of nodes come back online, your database resumes operation.

 ### Consistency Example

-For this example, we have 3 CockroachDB nodes (A, B, C) in a Multi-Active Availability cluster.
+For this example, we have 3 CockroachDB nodes (**A**, **B**, **C**) in a Multi-Active Availability cluster.

-1. A receives a write on `abc` of `'123'`.
-It communicates this write to nodes B and C, who confirm that they've received the write, as well.
-Once node A receives the first confirmation, the change is committed.
+1. **A** receives a write on `xyz` of `'123'`.
+It communicates this write to nodes **B** and **C**, who confirm that they've received the write, as well.
+Once **A** receives the first confirmation, the change is committed.
-2. Node A fails.
+2. **A** fails.
-3. B receives a read of key `abc`, and returns the result `'123'`.
+3. **B** receives a read of key `xyz`, and returns the result `'123'`.
-4. C then receives an update for key `abc` to the values `'456'`.
-It communicates this write to node B, who confirms that its received the write, as well.
+4. **C** then receives an update for key `xyz` to the values `'456'`.
+It communicates this write to node **B**, who confirms that its received the write, as well.
 After receiving the confirmation, the change is committed.
-5. Node A is restarted and rejoins the cluster.
-It receives an update that the key `abc` had its value changed to `'456'`.
+5. **A** is restarted and rejoins the cluster.
+It receives an update that the key `xyz` had its value changed to `'456'`.

-{{site.data.alerts.callout_info}}In this example, if nodes B or C failed at any time, the cluster would have stopped responding.
+{{site.data.alerts.callout_info}}In this example, if nodes <strong>B</strong> or <strong>C</strong> failed at any time, the cluster would have stopped responding.
 In terms of the CAP theorem, this is an CP system; it favored being consistent instead of available.{{site.data.alerts.end}}

 ## What's next?

-With an understanding of CockroachDB's Multi-Active Availability model, go ahead and [install the `cockroach` binary](install-cockroachdb.html) or begin [exploring our core features](demo-data-replication.html).
+To get a greater understanding of how CockroachDB is a survivable system that enforces strong consistency, check out our [architecture documentation](/architecture).

+To see Multi-Active Availability in action, see this [availability demo](demo-fault-tolerance-and-recovery.html).